 Over a century ago, many of our game and furbearing animals, such as pronghorn, beaver and marten, had vanished from huge areas of Canada because of unregulated hunting and trapping.
 Many migratory birds were becoming rare because of over-hunting and commercial harvest.
 Today, trapping and hunting are not a significant threat to endangered species in Canada.
 We have also seen an extraordinary recovery of species, such as wood duck and river otter.

 When I was kid in the late 1970s, I had posters of peregrine falcons and American white pelicans on my wall.
 Their populations had drastically declined, in part, because of the pesticide DDT.
 DDT would accumulate in these birds and cause the shells of their eggs to thin and crack.
 Without new generations of these birds being born, their populations were declining.
 When DDT was mostly phased out by the mid-1970s, populations of these birds recovered.
 While there are still some chemicals that are impacting species, we now know that by reducing environmental pollution, species can recover.

 Canadians today should be thankful to those who made the changes needed to help wildlife recover.
-Introducing new trapping regulations, passing the Migratory Bird Act in 1916 to control hunting and protect birds, and the banning of DDT were not simple feats.
+Introducing new trapping regulations, passing the Migratory Birds Convention Act in 1917 to control hunting and protect birds, and the banning of DDT were not simple feats.
 But they were necessary, and those conservation actions benefit Canadians and Canadian wildlife today.